The Ultimate Kimberley Tour

 Day Nine - Kununurra - Lake Argyle - Kununurra

 Enjoy some free time this morning exploring the town of Kununurra.
-Drive to Lake Argyle.
-This afternoon enjoy a spectacular cruise on the placid waters of Ord River.
+After a drive to Lake Argyle, we will enjoy a spectacular cruise on the placid waters of Ord River, returning to Kununurra.
 This is sure to be a day that will be a highlight of your tour.

 Lake Argyle is Western Australia’s largest and Australia’s second largest freshwater man-made reservoir by volume.
 The reservoir is part of the Ord River Irrigation Scheme.
 The primary inflow is the Ord River, while the Bow River and many other smaller creeks also flow into the dam.